Azure/azure-iot-sdk-csharp/iothub/service/samples/readme.md

 Find development setup and prerequistes [here][lnk-prereq].

 ### Get and run the samples
-You need to first clone the repository or download the sample project folder on your machine.
+You need to first clone the repository or download the sample project folder to your machine.

 ### Plug and Play Samples